What are the opening hours?

 Will I need to pre-book my ticket?

-From Wednesday 21 July, we will welcome visitors who want to pay on entrance to the Museum, although we will still be limiting the number of Museum admissions at any one time, for the comfort of Museum visitors and for safety reasons.
+However, you are welcome to pay on entrance to the Museum, although we will still be limiting the number of Museum admissions at any one time, for the comfort of Museum visitors and for safety reasons.

 There may be a short delay to the start of your visit, but we will try our hardest to minimise any such periods.